serengil/chefboost/README.md

 ## Paralellism

 Chefboost offers parallelism to speed model building up.
-Branches of a decision tree will be created in parallel actually.
+Branches of a decision tree will be created in parallel in this way.
 You should pass enableParallelism argument as True in the configuration.
 Its default value is False.

 ```python
 if __name__ == '__main__':